 Specific Behaviors: What behaviors are causing complaints?

-Stressors: Are there specific stresses at home – Divorce?
-Losses?
+Stressors: Are there specific stresses at home?
+Divorce?
+A loss?
 Housing or food insecurity?

 Services: What services have been tried up until now?